precice/precice.github.io/pages/community/precice-workshop-2025.md

 ## Important dates

-- Abstract submission deadline: TBA
+- Abstract submission deadline: May 31.<br/>
-- Early-bird registration deadline: TBA
+  Expect news on your submission two weeks later.<br/>
+  You don't need to submit a contribution in order to attend.<br/>
+  The submission form will be available on March 1.
-- Registration deadline: TBA
+- Registration deadline: July 15.

 <script type="application/ld+json">
     {